NordicPlayground/ncs-nrf5340-xip-app/README.md

 #include <zephyr/arch/arm/aarch32/cortex_m/scripts/linker.ld>
 ```

-### Code relocation:
+### Code relocation setup

-Relocating code to QSPI XIP is part of the projects CMakeLists.txt file, relocation can be done on a file or library basis using the zephyr_code_relocate() function.
-For example, to relocate a file in the application:
+Relocating code to QSPI XIP is part of the project's ``CMakeLists.txt`` file.
+You can set up the relocation on a file or library basis using the ``zephyr_code_relocate()`` function.

+For example, to relocate a file in the application, you can use the following configuration:

 ```
 zephyr_code_relocate(FILES ${CMAKE_CURRENT_SOURCE_DIR}/src/bluetooth.c LOCATION EXTFLASH_TEXT NOCOPY)
 zephyr_code_relocate(FILES ${CMAKE_CURRENT_SOURCE_DIR}/src/bluetooth.c LOCATION RAM_DATA)
 ```

-### MCUboot:
+### MCUboot setup

-MCUboot must be configured for 3 images which correspond to:
+You must configure MCUboot for 3 images, corresponding to the following areas:

 1. Internal flash
 2. Network core
 3. QSPI flash

-Partial updates of either the internal flash or QSPI flash are not supported and will likely cause the module to fault, updates of both sections are required when performing a firmware update.
+Partial updates of either the internal flash or the QSPI flash are not supported and will likely cause the module to fault.
+You must update both sections when performing a firmware update.

-### Firmware updates:
+### Firmware update setup

 TODO

-### Troubleshooting:
+### Troubleshooting

+Here are solutions to some common issues.

+#### Module does not appear to start

-A common issue when using QSPI XIP in an application is that the module does not appear to start, or faults continously before the application can run, this is likely to be caused by an init priority of code residing on the QSPI flash being lower than the init priority of the QSPI flash device itself.
-To debug this issue, a debugger such as gdb can be used to single step through the application code until either a QSPI address is encountered, at which point the backtrace functionality can show what part of the code is responsible for this, and init priority of that module adjusted accordingly.
-The QSPI flash init priority defaults to 41 at the POST_KERNEL level, there should be no QSPI flash residing code that has an init priority value that is less than or equal to this, and no interrupt handlers in QSPI flash should be enabled until the QSPI flash driver has been initialised.
+A common issue when using QSPI XIP in an application is that the module does not appear to start or continously ends in a fault before the application can run.

+This is likely to be caused by priority mismatch: the ``init`` priority of the code residing on the QSPI flash is lower than the ``init`` priority of the QSPI flash device itself.

+To debug this issue, you can use a debugger such as GDB to single-step through the application code until a QSPI address is encountered.
+At that point, the backtrace functionality can show what part of the code is responsible for the issue, and you can adjust the ``init`` priority of that module accordingly.

+Given that the QSPI flash ``init`` priority defaults to ``41`` at the ``POST_KERNEL`` level, take into account the following points:

+* There should be no QSPI flash residing code that has an ``init`` priority value that is less than or equal to the ``POST_KERNEL`` level.
+* No interrupt handlers in the QSPI flash should be enabled until the QSPI flash driver has been initialized.